ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 }

 Protected_Header = {
-  1 => int               ; algorithm identifier
+  1   => int             ; algorithm identifier,
+  4   => bstr            ; Key ID,
+  13  => CWT_Claims      ; CBOR Web Token Claims,
+  393 => Reg_Info        ; Registration Policy info,
   3   => tstr            ; payload type
-  4 => bstr              ; Key ID
-  13 => CWT_Claims       ; CBOR Web Token Registered Claims
-  ; TBD, Labels are temporary
-  393 => Reg_Info        ; Registration Policy info
 }

 Unprotected_Header = {
-  ; TBD, Labels are temporary
+  ; TBD, Labels are temporary,
   ?
 394 => [+ Receipt]
 }
 ~~~

 There are many types of Statements (such as SBOMs, malware scans, audit reports, policy definitions) that Issuers may want to turn into Signed Statements.
 An Issuer must first decide what Statements to include.
-For a software supply chain, payloads describing the software artifacts may, for example, include
+For a software supply chain, payloads describing the software artifacts may include

-- JSON-SPDX
 - CBOR-SPDX
-- SWID
 - CoSWID
 - CycloneDX
 - in-toto
+- JSON-SPDX
 - SLSA
+- SWID

 Once the Statement is serialized with the correct media-type/content-format, an Issuer should fill in the attributes for the Registration Policy information header.
 From the Issuer's perspective, using attributes from named policies ensures that the Signed Statement may only be registered on Transparency Services that implement the associated policy.

-For instance, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.
+For example, if a Signed Statement is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.

 ## Registering Signed Statements